suspekt8/florenceso/content/authors/admin/_index.md

 ---
 title: Florence So
-role: Marie Curie Fellow
+role: Associate Professor
 avatar_filename: avatar.jpg
-bio: I'm a postdoc at the Lund University.
+bio: I'm an Associate Professor at the Gothenburg University.
 interests:
   - parties and elections
   - consequences of gender discrimination